OSIPI/osipi.github.io/pages/pages-root-folder/aims.md

 *This is aimed at developers of perfusion methods looking for specific functionality or development templates, or who want to share their own in-house developments with others.
 Contributions will be sourced from the community, and may include individual functions and more complete pipelines in various programming languages.
 OSIPI will organise these in a coherent and well-documented library structure, then identify and develop any missing functionality.*

-   {:.list-title}
    [**Task Force 2.1 - Library Structure and Management**](/task-force-2-1/)
     *Define and manage the library structure*

-   {:.list-title}
    [**Task Force 2.2 - ASL Contributions**](/task-force-2-2/)
     *Collect and harmonise ASL code snippets from developers*

-   {:.list-title}
    [**Task Force 2.3 - DCE/DSC Contributions**](/task-force-2-3/)
     *Collect and harmonise DCE/DSC code snippets from developers*

 **Aim 3.
 Data inventory**